In Him Ministries:

 We teach the literal, grammatical-historical interpretation of Scripture which affirms the belief that the opening chapters of Genesis present creation in six literal days.
 We believe that Adam and Eve were the first human beings, divinely created in the image of God.
 We believe the age of the earth to be young, not millions or billions of years old.
 We believe in a global flood during Noah’s day (Gen. 6-9).
 The apparent age of the world is due to the fact that God created the entire universe to be fully formed and functioning for our first parents.
 We believe that when Romans 5:12 says “sin entered the world through one man, and death through sin,” it is saying that death did not exist prior to Adam’s fall.
 The Creation was perfect until sin entered into the world.
 Jesus believed Genesis to be historically reliable because He based his doctrines of the fall of mankind and marriage on a literal understanding of the Book of Genesis.
 The last enemy to be destroyed will be death (1 Cor.
 15:26; Rev. 21:8).

 We believe that the gap theory, progressive creation, day-age, framework hypothesis, theistic evolution, or any other view that tries to fit evolution or millions of years into Genesis are incompatible with what Scripture clearly teaches.
-No apparent, perceived, or claimed evidence in any field of study, including science, history, and chronology, can be valid if it contradicts the clear teaching of Scripture obtained by historical-grammatical interpretation.
+No apparent, perceived, or claimed evidence in any field of study, including science, history, and chronology, can be valid if it contradicts the clear teaching of Scripture obtained by the historical-grammatical interpretation.
 Of primary importance is the fact that evidence is always subject to interpretation by fallible people who do not possess all information (Num.
 23:19; 2 Sam.
 22:31; Ps.
 18:30; Isa.
 46:9-10; 55:9; Rom.
 3:4; 2 Tim.
 3:16).

 In studying the biblical doctrine of creation, it should be understood that the Bible makes no claim to be a scientific textbook.
 Nor should the Bible, which is intended to communicate to people throughout the ages, be expected to utilize modern scientific terminology.
 Nevertheless, the Bible declares itself to be trustworthy in whatever it teaches to be true, whether relating to matters of faith, history, or the created order.
 God is the creator of everything that exists.
 The scientific aspects of creation are important, but are secondary in importance to the proclamation of the gospel of Jesus Christ as Sovereign, Creator, Redeemer, King, and Judge.